troisio/jivecakeapi/DEVELOPER.md

 ### Running

-Read `DOCKER.md` to read about how to run this project
+Read `DOCKER.md` to read about how to build and run this project

 ### Testing